pocketrice/poketrotter/README.md

 # pokétrotter
 A modern take on the [Pokéwalker](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9walker) as an overambitious and overextended amateur embedded/hacking project.

-_Inspired by the amazing work from Sparkfun, Adafruit, GBATEK, makho, JRodrigo, and Arduino among many many others!_<br><br>
+_Inspired by the amazing work from Sparkfun, Adafruit, GBATEK, makho, JRodrigo, and Arduino among many many others ♥_<br><br>

 ![pokewalker promo banner](https://github.com/user-attachments/assets/9ca4a41e-3c97-4b78-a153-1fbf118176b6)

 <br>

-> Presently (optimistically!!) planned is as follows.
-The aim is for no hardware modification, minimal implementation cost (both monetary and utility), and simple constructive usage.
-If the project ends up unflatteringly eviscerated, at least I will have learned a bit of hardware design (ᵕ—ᴗ—)
+> Presently (optimistically!) planned is as follows.
+The aim is for no OEM hardware modification, minimal implementation cost (both monetary and utility), and simple constructive usage.
+If the project unflatteringly crumbles, at least I will have learned a tad of hardware design (ᵕ—ᴗ—)

 <br>